Student Attendance Policy Q&A

 A student absent from school without an excuse for ten (10) or more days or parts of days within a six-month period in the same school year or on three (3) or more days or parts of days within a four-week period is considered truant and in violation of compulsory attendance laws.
 The parent is subject to prosecution (TEC, Sec.
 24.0939) if the student fails to comply with attendance laws.
 The student is subject to prosecution (TEC, Sec.
 24.094) or referral to juvenile court is he/she fails to attend school as required by law. top

 Students with outstanding attendance can be exempt from taking a certain number of final exams at the end of the semester (junior high) or trimester (high school).
 Students earn tickets, which exempt them from the exams.
-Students and parents should inquire for more details at their school, but some basic information is provided here:
+Students and parents should inquire for more details at their school.

 For more information, please refer to the On-line Board Policy Manual.